AnarchoTechNYC/ansible-role-tor/README.md

 * `domain` (both v3 and v2 Onions): Onion domain name (including the literal `.onion` suffix) of the Onion service to which you will be authenticating.
 This key is required.
 * `name` (version 3 Onions only): Name of the client credential.
 * `privkey` (version 3 Onions only): The Base32-encoded x25519 private key to use for authentication to the Onion service.
+To generate this value, you can use [`tor-auth-x25519-gen.py`](molecule/default/scripts/tor-auth-x25519-gen.py).
 * `cookie` (version 2 Onions only): Authentication cookie value with which you will authenticate.
 This key is required.
 * `comment` (version 2 Onions only): Human-readable comment describing the Onion service to which the authentication credentials belong.
 This key is optional.